alsash110/comm-2216-obs/docs/navigating/navigating.md

 >mkdir testfolder
 >```

->Let's check the contents of our current directory again by inputting the `ls` command once again.
+>Check the contents of your current directory again by inputting the `ls` command again.

 >```
 >ls